-This course is designed for food handlers, owners, managers and supervisors of food establishments.
-Persons, who have taken the Bermuda Clean Kitchens course and want to challenge themselves on a higher level, should also seriously consider registering for the Safe Food and Kitchen Safety course.
+This food safety course introduces the student to the HAACCP System- Hazard Analysis Critical Control Points.
+It is designed for food service personnel, owners, managers, and supervisors of food establishments.
+Persons who have taken the Bermuda Clean Kitchens Course and want to challenge themselves on a higher level should also seriously consider registering for this HACCP Course.